Meet Our Staff

 Kenny Morphis, Head Coach, Co-Owner

 Kenny has been active in sports all his life.
 A native of North Carolina, Kenny’s family moved to West Berlin, Germany in 1963 where he grew up.
 Kenny attended the Berlin Military School system, graduating in 1977 from Berlin American High School where he was a member of the soccer and football teams.
 Upon returning to the US, he attended Gardner Webb College where he was a Physical Education major with a Psychology minor.
 Kenny was a member of his college tennis team as well as an avid intramural participant.
-Kenny began working at Salem in 1984 and has been Head Coach of the girl’s competitive teams for over 30 years.
-He has worked in every aspect of the gym and currently works with the Level 4 and Optional Teams.
+Kenny began working at Salem in 1984 and has been Head Coach of the girl’s competitive teams for over 35 years.
 Kenny is married to Beth and they have two children, Jon, a soccer player at Hargrave Military Academy and Page, who attends Calvary Day School.
 Kenny and Beth are Co-owners of Salem, along with Beth’s father, Frank Minter.

 Salem’s Customer Service